How much does it cost to open a medical practice?

 The below costs are covered in more detail below.

 C. Vendors- $5000 initial setup- $700 monthly

 E. Insurance- $1000 per year for GL, $5,000-$15,000 on average for malpractice

 Total Cost: $20000-$30000 initially with approximately $6000 per month

 As we all know, more and more providers are brushing aside any ambition to start a private practice and instead joining a hospital or large group practice.
-Private practice in 2018 looks entirely different than your father’s practice 40 years ago.
+Private practice in 2018 looks entirely different than your parent’s practice 40 years ago.
 I actually love sitting with docs that have been in practice for 40+ years to hear stories of what it was like back then.
-Hearing the stories, I can certainly see why physicians today are opting to retire early rather than deal with frustrations of today’s private practice.
-The face-to-face visit has been replaced by a face-to-screen patient encounter and the liability of today’s practice extend far beyond traditional malpractice claims.
-Still, after all of the negatives are considered, it’s still our opinion that the rewards of owning your own practice far outweigh the risks, as long as you have the stomach for the ride.
+Hearing the stories, I can certainly see why physicians today are opting to retire early rather than deal with the frustrations of today’s private practice.
+The face-to-face visit has been replaced by a face-to-screen patient encounter, and the liability of today’s practice extend far beyond traditional malpractice claims.
+However, after all of the negatives are considered, it’s still our opinion that the rewards of owning your own practice far outweigh the risks, as long as you have the stomach for the ride.
 In this article, we cover what to expect as it relates to the costs of opening a new medical practice.